 “Jacky ge,” Joanne called out.

 It was also then that Jacky’s smile faded.
-He was also giving his undivided attention on the girl hence not seeing Joanne and Bryant.
+He was also giving his undivided attention to the girl hence not seeing Joanne and Bryant.
 Now that Joanne called him, he finally realized of her presence.
 And her disapproval stare.
 Or it seemed that way to him.

 “Who is she?”
 Joanne asked at last.